-If you think your home has a termite infestation or just want to make sure you do not have termites, the first step is to call A-1 Bonded Termite, Inc. for a FREE Termite Inspection*.
+If you think your home has a termite infestation and might need a termite fumigation, the first step is to call A-1 Bonded Termite, Inc. for a FREE Termite Inspection*.
 An A-1 Bonded Termite certified and licensed termite inspector will come to your home and inspect and determine the if you have a termite infestation and provide options how to eradicate it.
 If fumigation is recommended by our trained inspectors, we will go over the entire fumigation process and provide you with access to appropriate literature and videos to explain the process.
 Fumigation is the only method of treatment for Drywood Termites that can kill all termites in the structure, even ones that have been undetected.
 See our Resources page for additional information about fumigation, effectiveness, and the entire process.

 If you have any additional questions, please call us.
 Any of our trained staff will assist you.

-If you choose the structural fumigation for your home, the fumigation process is explained in detail below:
+If you choose the structural termite fumigation for your home, the termite fumigation process is explained in detail below:

 Scheduling and Preparation